SampsonML/SampsonML.github.io/_posts/2025-09-29-lode-scheduler.md

 <img src="/assets/img/lode_schematic.png" alt="schematic" style="max-width:100%; height:auto;"/>

 This is like giving our robot optimizer (henceforth roboptimizer) a map of the predicted terrain ahead which has been compiled by previous mechanical explorers journeys (aka training runs).
 We therefore can make decisions based on maximizing a future reward, i.e taking a large step now may not improve current training accuracy, however it may also be the best/only way to get to the best long term performance.
-Our learning rate schedule, and hence underlying optimization algorithm is no longer greedy.
+Our learning rate schedule, and hence underlying optimization algorithm, is no longer greedy.

 ---